hanabi/hanabi.github.io/Reference.md

 There are a lot of different moves that involve cluing trash.
 [Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/flowcharts/cluing_trash_flowchart.png) for determining the difference between the different types of special moves that touch trash.
 (The flowchart contains some more advanced strategies for the sake of completion, but you can ignore those for now.
 The three most important moves to understand are the *Trash Chop Move*, the *Trash Bluff*, and the *Trash Pull*.)

-### The Certain Discard Duplication Promise

-* As the recipient of a *Finesse*, you are promised a card that you have to blind-play.
-However, as long as it is not a *Certain Finesse*, you **have** to account for the possibility of a *Layered Finesse*.
-This means that you can never blind-discard the promised card to perform a *Gentleman's Discard*, for example.
-* After the *Finesse* has occurred, but before the promised card has been blind-played, there is a window where a teammate might find strategic value in duplicating the promised card in someone else's hand.
-* Unless the duplication was a last-resort, if the teammate duplicates the blind card, it **promises** that the duplicated card is on *Finesse Position* (and there is **no** *Layered Finesse*), which allows the recipient of the *Finesse* to blind-discard that card, similar to a *Certain Discard*.
-* Finally, from the perspective of the player receiving the clue, if they end up playing the duplicated card first, then they should know that the focus of the original clue was on the other, non-duplicated card, and they can play it immediately afterwards.
-(Otherwise, the original clue would be fairly low-value.)
-* Note that as long as the duplication clue touches two or more cards, the *Certain Discard Duplication Promise* interpretation takes priority over the *Unknown Trash Ejection* interpretation. (*Ejection* is an advanced move that is covered later on.)
-* Examples:
-  * Game #6817, turn 15
-  * Game #6799, turn 5

 ### The Out-of-Order Finesse (Triple O / OOO / O.O.O.)

 * Sometimes, a *Finesse* is initiated by giving a color clue to two or more cards where the next card in the sequence is clued, but it is **not** the focus of the clue.